This module is part of Tuleap Enterprise. It might not be available on your installation of Tuleap.

 When a milestone is created or updated in a Program, the milestone is replicated in all aggregated projects.
 Those replicated milestones are called Mirrored Milestones.
 This means there are a set of constraints on Milestone trackers of aggregated projects:

-The milestone will be created in the higher level Planning defined in Agile Dashboard Scrum configuration.
+The milestone will be created in the higher level Planning defined in Scrum Backlog configuration.

 This tracker must have following semantics defined: Title, Description, Duration (with same configuration) and Status (with same status values).